CopernicaMarketingSoftware/SMART-TPL/README.md

     }

     /**
-     *  Get access to the key at a certain position
-     *  @param  position     Position of the key we want to retrieve
-     *  @return VariantValue
-     */
-    VariantValue key(size_t position) const override
-    {
-        // Not implemented, always return empty values return nullptr;
-    }

-    /**
      *  Create a new iterator that allows you to iterate over the subvalues
-     *  feel free to return nullptr from here in case memberCount returns 0
+     *  feel free to return nullptr if you don't want to be able to iterate
-     *  as this method won't ever get called in that case anyway.
+     *  over your type
      *
      *  @return Newly allocated Iterator
      */